VonPappen/VonPappen/README.md

-Hello!
-My name is Paul Marmagne.
-I'm a self-taught full stack web developer and I have been coding since 2018.
+Hello! 👋 My name is Paul Marmagne.

+I'm a self-taught web developer.

+My coding journey began in 2018 when a little algorithmic trading platform called Quantopian sparked my interest.

-My preferred programing languages are JavaScript and Python, but I would love to learn other programing languages.
+My preferred programing languages are JavaScript and Python, but I'm always eager to learn new technologies!

-I'm a passionate about creating beautiful user Interface and coherent APIs

 Some of the technologies I use: